Austria's AI Workforce.

 Read the chapterGrowth is declining.

 97 % of Austrian firms still employ no AI workers.
-The engine that should be filling that gap is slowing fast: annual growth has halved, from over 20 % at the 2021 peak to under 10 % in 2025.
-Inflows nearly doubled and outflows more than tripled, but the rate is the headline.
-At this pace, doubling Core AI from here takes more than a decade.
+The engine that should be filling that gap is slowing sharply: annual growth climbed steadily from +496 in 2019 to +476 in 2024, then collapsed to +304 in 2025 — half the prior year.
+Annual growth has fallen from a +31 % peak in 2019 to +7.1 % in 2025.
+At sustained 2025 pace, doubling Core AI from here takes about ten years.

 The most strategically valuable cohort leaves the fastest.
 Build is portable.
 Enable is anchored.
 The frontier brain drain leaks.
 The back office stays.

-Read the chapter18.6 % female in Build.
+Read the chapter19.0 % female in Build.
 Lowest at the frontier.

 Adjacent and Integrate sit near 30 % female.
-The Build tier collapses to 18.6 %.
+The Build tier collapses to 19 %.
 The most strategic tier is the most male-dominated.
-Lifting the Build-tier share by five points takes about fifty-five more women, and meaningfully shifts Austria's frontier capability.
+Lifting the Build-tier share by five points takes about sixty-five more women, and meaningfully shifts Austria's frontier capability.

-Read the chapter9 % entry-level.
+Read the chapter6 % entry-level.
 The intake is shrinking.

-Entry-level share has slipped from 11.4 % in 2018 to 9.0 % in 2025.
-Hardly anyone new is coming in; the workforce is getting older without replacement.
-The slowest-moving of the findings, and the hardest to reverse once the trend crosses the renewal line.
+Just 6 % of Austria's 2025 Core AI workforce are entry-level — against 23 % in non-AI, a 3.8× gap.
+Hardly anyone new is coming in; the workforce ages without replacement.
+The career-trajectory view below tracks the parallel Lifetime decline (11.4 % → 9.0 %) — the slowest-moving of the findings, hardest to reverse once the trend crosses the renewal line.

 Read the chapterSix chapters.
 One honest picture.